rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 >Title proper: <CITE>Faust.
 Part one.</CITE>
 >Note on title: <CITE> Title page reads: Part one.
 Faust.</CITE>

 If describing an individual issue of a serial, transcribe the numbering of the issue as instructed in [Appendix H](/DCRMR/appendices/Appendix-h/).
+(Note: Appendix H will be incorporated in a future iteration.
+Catalogers should continue to consult Appendix H of DCRM(B) for the time being.)

 ## 1.21.36 Abridgments of the title proper

 <a name="1.21.36.1">1.21.36.1</a> **General rule**.
 Abridge a long title proper only if it can be done without loss of essential information.
-Do not omit any of the first five words.
+Do not omit any of the first five words  (the first six words if the title begins with an article).
 Indicate omissions by the mark of omission.

 <a name="1.21.36.2">1.21.36.2</a> **Alternative title**.
 If the title proper contains an alternative title, do not omit any of the first five words of the alternative title.